Secondyou/safedisconnect/README.md

 # Secondyou's Safe Disconnect
 ## Breif
-So did you accidently click on disconnect and it disconnect \n This mod is for you
+So did you accidently click on disconnect and it disconnect This mod is for you
 ## Feature
 - Prevent Disconnect in multiplayer screen